ChatGPT for Outlook: Revolutionizing Email Communication Inside Microsoft Outlook

 Pushing a sales pitch too hard and using overly excited language and punctuation will likely land you in the spam folder.

-This is why a subject line like “CLICK THIS EMAIL TO GET 15% OFF!!!!!!” or “You are TODAY’S WINNER” is not going to get you anywhere.
+This is why subject lines like “CLICK THIS EMAIL TO GET 15% OFF!!!!!!” or “You are TODAY’S WINNER” aren't going to get you anywhere.

 All caps and too many exclamation points are a big no in email marketing.

-It goes without saying that your subject line needs to grab the customer’s attention so that your email stands out from the sea of other emails that are asking to be opened.
+It goes without saying that your subject line needs to grab the customer’s attention so your email stands out from the sea of other emails that are waiting to be opened.

 “Know thy prospect” is a well-worn mantra for good reason.